kanzure/pdfparanoia/README.md

 # pdfparanoia

 pdfparanoia is a PDF watermark removal library for academic papers.
+Some publishers include private information like institution names, personal names, ip addresses, timestamps and other identifying information in watermarks on each page.

 ## Installing